Your tenancy deposit

 - what happens when you cannot be contacted at the end of the tenancy

-Landlords living outside Northern Ireland who receive a deposit for a private tenancy in Northern Ireland must still follow the law.
+Landlords living outside Northern Ireland who take a deposit for a private tenancy in Northern Ireland must still follow the law.

-They must give an address in Northern Ireland to the scheme administrator protecting the deposit.
+They must give a contact address in Northern Ireland to the scheme administrator protecting the deposit.

 Protecting your deposit